SahebRoy92/SRPopView/README.md

 1. Drag and drop the SRPopView Folder into your project and thats it.
 Your good to go.
 2. `#import "SRPopView.h"`

-To open SRPopview we just call `+(void)showWithButton:(id)view andArray:(NSArray *)array andHeading:(NSString *)headingText andCallback:(itemPickedBlock)completionBlock`
+To open SRPopview we just call -

+`+(void)showWithButton:(id)view andArray:(NSArray *)array andHeading:(NSString *)headingText andCallback:(itemPickedBlock)completionBlock`

- - We Pass the array of lists we want to see in the array parameter and give it a custom heading.
- - The completion block is called as soon as we tap on any selected item.
- - Tapping anywhere except SRPopView will automatically make the popview disappear.
+To Customise SRPopView for Different Themes -

+ `[SRPopView sharedManager].currentColorScheme = kSRColorSchemeDark;`

- - There are certain in build Color themes for SRPopview.
+### There are 4 In build themes currently -

+  - kSRColorSchemeDark,
+  - kSRColorSchemeLight,
+  - kSRColorSchemePowerRanger,
+  - kSRColorSchemeMatte,
+  - kSRColorSchemeBright,
+  - kSRColorSchemeBlack,

 ### Auto Search Option